johnkevinlosito/frontend-assessment/README.md

 You should use the following tools to accomplish this task:

  - A modern JS framework of your choice except Angular 1/2.
 This choice should be noted in your comments.
- - Webpack (should run with webpack-dev-server)
+ - NPM (should run with npm run dev or npm run serve)
  - Babel - ES6/7 Syntax - you pick the stages

 If you have any questions, please ask!